George Argyros

 George Leon Argyros (born February 4, 1937) is an American former diplomat who served as the United States Ambassador to Spain.
 He is also a real estate investor and philanthropist.
 Argyros was the owner of Major League Baseball's Seattle Mariners from 1981 to 1989.
 He is the founder and CEO of property firm Arnel & Affiliates.

 Early and personal life

-George Argyros was born on February 4, 1937, in Detroit, Michigan, but raised in Pasadena, California.
+Argyros was born on February 4, 1937, in Detroit, Michigan, but raised in Pasadena, California.
 Argyros is a second-generation American citizen; his grandparents emigrated from Greece.
 Argyros graduated from Chapman University in 1959 with a major in Business and Economics.
 He later served on Chapman University's board of trustees, including chairman of the board from 1976 to 2001.
-The Chapman University, Argyros School of Business and Economics is named in his honor.
+The university's college of business and economics is named after him.